GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/install.md

     You must use a fully qualified domain name (FQDN) to install the Gluu Server.
 You **can not** use localhost to install the Gluu Server.
 If you want to run Gluu locally, you can make up a hostname.
 Just make sure it is in the host file of your VM and the host file of the local windows machine.

 ### Clustering
-The Gluu Server can be clustered to achieve high availability (HA) using the Gluu Cluster Manager product.
-Cluster Manager simplifies the process of replicating data from a primary Gluu Server to a secondary Gluu Server.
-Instructions for configuring a cluster of Gluu Servers can be found in the [Gluu Cluster Manager documentation](https://gluu.org/docs/cm/alpha).
+Below are instructions for deploying a single Gluu Server.
+If you need to support fail over and high availability, the Gluu Server can be clustered using the Gluu Cluster Manager product.
+After you follow the instructions below to deploy your single Gluu Server, you can follow the [Gluu Cluster Manager documentation](https://gluu.org/docs/cm/alpha) to replicate data and cluster your servers.

 ## Install Gluu Server Package